NelsonMaldonado/salsacolombia/README.old.md

 2 - Create a section to write about what you need to become a salsa dancer
-3 - Create a tab to vote for the best Salsa Song by Category
+3 - Create a tab to vote for the best Salsa Song by Category 4 - Create a section for exercises only

 This project is under construction :)
 Expected launch day March 1!